MingjunZhong/transferNILM/README.md

 This code is written by Michele D'Incecco and Mingjun Zhong based on the code from https://github.com/MingjunZhong/NeuralNetNilm

+Any questions please drop me an email at mzhong@lincoln.ac.uk

 References:

 [1] DIncecco, Michele, Stefano Squartini, and Mingjun Zhong.
 "Transfer Learning for Non-Intrusive Load Monitoring."
 IEEE Transactions on Smart Grid, (accepted on 20 August 2019.)(arXiv preprint arXiv:1902.08835)